-There is, to be sure, some inherent tension between this principle and the contract-based exclusion at section Section 2635.204(c)(3) 2635.203(b)(7). suggests personal acceptance is improper if the benefit is one to which the Government is entitled as a result of an expenditure of Government funds; section 2635.203(b)(7), on the other hand, would seem to allow employees to accept benefits offered as a result of the Government's contractual relationship with an outside source.
+There is, to be sure, some inherent tension between this principle and the contract-based exclusion at section 2635.203(b)(7).
+Section 2635.204(c)(3) suggests personal acceptance is improper if the benefit is one to which the Government is entitled as a result of an expenditure of Government funds; section 2635.203(b)(7), on the other hand, would seem to allow employees to accept benefits offered as a result of the Government's contractual relationship with an outside source.
 The difference in outcomes results from the fact that, in the one case, there is an official determination that the Government is entitled to the benefit and, in the other, there is an official determination that the employee may accept the benefit.

 Except in the area of official travel, where the GSA regulation controls, such determinations will have to be made by agencies themselves, based on consideration of their own contracts and other applicable law.
-Section 2635.203(b)(7) provides only that where agencies construe their contracts as securing personal benefits for their employees, the gift rules will not prohibit employees from accepting such benefits.7
+Section 2635.203(b)(7) provides only that where agencies construe their contracts as securing personal benefits for their employees, the gift rules will not prohibit employees from accepting such benefits.(7)

 Thus far we have discussed three of the exclusions from the definition of "gift" that have particular relevance to discounts questions.
-If any one of these -- or any of the other exclusions at section 2635.203(b) -- applies, then the discount is not considered a gift and is not subject to the general prohibition on acceptance of gifts from prohibited sources or given because of official position.8 If there is no applicable exclusion, however, then the prohibition will apply in the absence of an applicable
+If any one of these -- or any of the other exclusions at section 2635.203(b) -- applies, then the discount is not considered a gift and is not subject to the prohibition on acceptance of gifts from prohibited sources or given because of official position.
+(8) If there is no applicable exclusion, however, then the prohibition will apply in the absence of an applicable exception.
+Accordingly, familiarity with the relevant exceptions is needed to determine whether employees may accept offered discounts.